sejjy/mechabar/README.md

    ./install.sh
    ```

-   This installs all dependencies, configuration files, and scripts.
+   This backs up existing files, installs all necessary dependencies, configurations, and scripts.

 #